 With the advent of the Industrial Revolution, it became necessary to protect the head on the job.
 The first construction safety helmets were developed by workers, not employers.
 Dock workers, who often got injured from objects falling off ships, were among the first to create their own helmets.
 They did this by smearing their soft hats with tar and letting them dry in the sun.
-These home-made helmets protected against some but not all injuries.
+These homemade helmets offered protection against some — but not all — head injuries.

-From there, home-made helmets began spreading to other industries.
-This led to the introduction of the first commercial hard hat in 1919.
-It was developed by Bullard, a small company that supplied equipment to mining companies in the western U.S. Using his doughboy helmet from World War I as a model, Edward Dickinson Bullard designed a protective helmet for miners.
-Soon after, the U.S. Navy commissioned Bullard to design and build a safety helmet for their shipyard workers.
+From there, homemade helmets began spreading to other industries.
+This led to the introduction of the first construction hard hat in 1919.
+This hard hat was developed by Bullard, a small company that supplied equipment to mining companies in the western U.S. Using his doughboy helmet from World War I as a model, Edward Dickinson Bullard designed a protective helmet for miners.
+Soon after, the U.S. Navy commissioned Bullard to design and build a safety helmet for shipyard workers.

-In the 1930s, two massive construction projects — the Golden Gate Bridge and Hoover Dam — brought safety helmets into the mainstream.
-Both projects involved large numbers of workers.
-Both required working in high-risk environments.
-The lead engineer for the Golden Gate Bridge asked Bullard to adapt his miner hat to protect bridge workers.
-Bullard complied, and the bridge project became the first designated hard hat area.
-Bullard also created a special hard hat for workers that did sandblasting.
-It covered the face while allowing workers to see through a window.
-It also provided air from a compressor for breathing.
+In the 1930s, two massive construction projects — the Golden Gate Bridge and Hoover Dam — brought mainstream attention to safety helmets.
+Both projects involved large numbers of workers who were required to complete tasks in dangerous environments.
+The lead engineer for the Golden Gate Bridge asked Bullard to adapt his miner hat to protect bridge workers against head injuries.
+Bullard complied, and the bridge project became the first construction hard hat area.
+Bullard also created a special hard hat for workers who blasted sand.
+This hard hat simultaneously covered the face and allowed workers to see through a window.
+It also provided air from a compressor to help workers breathe.

 As time passed, manufacturers began using new materials to make hard hats stronger and easier to wear.
-In the late ‘30s, hats made with aluminum and plastic were introduced.
-These were light yet strong enough to withstand sudden impacts.
-Aluminum hard hats were not allowed to be used for jobs involving electricity.
+In the late 1930s, construction hard hats were introduced that were made with aluminum and plastic.
+These hard hats were both lightweight and strong.
+Meanwhile, aluminum hard hats were not allowed to be used for jobs involving electricity.
 The “shock guard” helmet was invented to protect workers against electric shocks up to 10,000 volts.

-Fiberglass hard hats were common during the 1940’s.
-In the ‘50s, thermoplastic became the leading hard hat material.
-It was easy to mold and shape using heat.
-Hard hats made with these materials cost less to make.
-The first polycarbonate hard hat rolled out in 1961.
+Fiberglass hard hats were common during the 1940s.
+In the 1950s, thermoplastic became the leading hard hat material.
+Thermoplastic was easy to mold and shape using heat, and it was inexpensive to produce thermoplastic hard hats.
+The first polycarbonate hard hat was unveiled in 1961.
 These days, most hard hats are made from high-density polyethylene or advanced engineering resins.

 OSHA Hard Hat Regulations